astafev/spring-mock-bean/README.md

+# Goal

+To have an annotation like spring boot's `@Conditional*` with the difference that it creates a bean of

 # Usage (supposed)

 Situation: We don't want a bean that can't (shouldn't) be launched during local development.
 But it's required in other beans (my use case: a bean responsible for error reporting).